rdkcentral/firebolt-certification-app/docs/intentReaderHandlers/LifecycleRecordHandler.md

 **`StopLifecycleRecording`** - This handler intent is identified when the task field has a value of "stopLifecycleRecording".
 This handler is used to stop listening to lifecycle events that was started once and then save the event list.

 It performs the following actions:
-1. Parses the input message received to get the appId.
+1. Parses the input message received to get the appId whose lifecycle events are to be recorded.
-2. Starts or stops listening to lifecycle events.
+2. Starts or stops listening to lifecycle events for the appId received in intent.
-3. Saves the response or error.
+3. FCA saves the response or error.
 4. Formats the result and sends the response back to the IntentReader.

 ## Usage